KartikJain14/darpg2024/README.md

 Visit webserver at [localhost](http://localhost:5000)

-Provide a hindi audio that is .mp3 and wait for 2 minutes and get the output text in hindi and english
+Provides a hindi audio that is .mp3 and wait for 2 minutes and get the output text in hindi and english

 ### Things to add:
-1. Support Windows
+1. Multiple file support

 2. CLI support